dotsara/link-log/README.md

 ## 2018

+### 22-29 July

+* **chondromalacia** Oh!
+Runner's knee.
+Ha.
+Full name: chondromalacia patella.
+That just rolls right off the tongue, doesn't it.
+[Info from Cedars-Sinai](https://www.cedars-sinai.edu/Patients/Health-Conditions/Chondromalacia.aspx)
+   > The patella is covered with a layer of smooth cartilage, which normally glides across the knee when the joint is bent.
+   >
+   > The pain is caused by an irritation of the undersurface or patella of the kneecap as the kneecap rubs against one side of the knee joint, irritating the cartilage surface.

+   Oof.
+Just reading that makes my teeth hurt.

 ### 01-07 July

 * I've been watching tennis for a number of years, but I don't know and haven't looked up what the Open Era is.